The proud new owners of Gnarly’s Poopdeck (Telstar 28)

 Our travel philosophy

-I have always been a bit of a risk taker.
+I have always been a bit of a risk-taker.
 However, like I already said, Mittie would not want me to put Gnarly at risk.
-I will be careful, take my time, enjoy the travel even if we have to terminate the trip early because of mechanical, health, or personal issues.
+I will be careful, take my time, and enjoy the travel even if we have to terminate the trip early because of mechanical, health, or personal issues.
 Nothing will be a failure even if we turn around in Galveston Bay and go home.

 Gnarly and Mittie